Eastern Partnership Traineeship Programme funded by the Eastern Partnership Technical Assistance Trust Fund

 What are we offering?

 We offer an opportunity for professional development and global experience in an international environment.
-The EIB provides a competitive remuneration package to all interns, including a monthly stipend, insurance and reimbursement of travel expenses (one round trip from/to the point of origin/residence for up to 6 months internship or two in the case of 10 to 12 month assignments).
-Interns will be responsible for their own living/accommodation costs.
+The EIB provides a competitive remuneration package to all trainees, including a monthly stipend, insurance and reimbursement of travel expenses (one round trip from/to the point of origin/residence for up to 6 months traineeship or two in the case of 10 to 12 month assignments).
+Trainees will be responsible for their own living/accommodation costs.

 Each successful candidate must commit to a minimum of 6 months and a maximum of 12 months in the Programme, to be spent at the EIB headquarters in Luxembourg or at one of the external offices.
 In the latter case, candidates may only apply for a position in a country of which they are not a resident/national.